 Edited by Jacqueline Marino

-"One after another, the writers and artists in this anthology vouch for the burning truth of Youngstown's life, all its filth and hardness and sweetness and soul, until it feels eternal."
-David Giffels, author of The Hard Way on Purpose: Essays and Dispatches from the Rust Belt, on the first edition
+A part of Belt’s City Anthology Series.
+“One after another, the writers and artists in this anthology vouch for the burning truth of Youngstown's life, all its filth and hardness and sweetness and soul, until it feels eternal."

 Jacqueline Marino is a professor of journalism at Kent State University.
 Her articles and essays have been published in Cleveland Magazine, Belt Magazine, River Teeth, and The Washington Post.
 She is the author of White Coats: Three Journeys through an American Medical School (The Kent State University Press, 2012) and the co-editor of Car Bombs to Cookie Tables: The Youngstown Anthology (Belt Publishing, 2015).
 She was born and raised in Youngstown, Ohio, and she never misses a wedding or a meal there.

 JUNE 30, 2020 | ISBN: 9781947842672 | REGIONAL INTEREST | PAPERBACK | 6 X 9 | 224 PAGES

 Sign up for our newsletter and receive 15% off your first order!
 Use BELT15 at checkout.